tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 ## Fitting It All Together

-All of these layers — phases, steps, activities, and modes — aren't separate and distinct layers.
+All of these layers — phases, steps, actions and modes — aren't separate and distinct layers.
 They nest and interact.

 **Phases & Steps**